 Polish startup NEVOMO develops a magnetic rail system capable of reaching up to 550 km per hour.
 The train uses passive magnetic levitation and linear motor technology to further improve the transportation of people and goods.
 The startup’s technology allows the new-concept trains to operate on existing tracks alongside the conventional trains.
 Additionally, NEVOMO develops plans for enabling hyper-rail and hyperloop technologies.

 The automation of the railway industry goes beyond autonomous train operations (ATO).
 Startups and scaleups develop robotic systems for infrastructure cleaning and maintenance and drone technology for remote inspection.
 Additionally, traction control automation prevents delays and improves the safety of rail infrastructure.
-Automation of the rail industry helps railway companies optimize asset efficiency, monitoring, and maintenance, delivering improved experience and rail reliability for passengers.
+Smart rail automation helps railway companies optimize asset efficiency, monitoring, and maintenance, delivering improved experience and rail reliability for passengers.

 Laser Precision Solutions – Rail Track Maintenance